-Tripod (the company I joined) had just been purchased by Lycos (or as the long-timers liked to refer to them; the Death Star) for more than $50 million dollars.
+Tripod, the company I had joined, was just purchased by Lycos—or as the long-timers liked to refer to them; the Death Star—for more than $50 million dollars (big money in 1999).
 The young, personal web page building company and online community had made it to the big time as one more trophy brand in Bob Davis‘ portal empire.

 But Tripod didn’t start off as a personal publishing domain.
 When the founding team flicked on the lights within the converted cable factory that served as HQ, the intent was to build a business to provide advice for college students and postgraduates, both in print and on the internet.
 DeWitt Clinton, a Williams student and Tripod programming intern in 1996 tells it like this:

 In the beginning—and this tension carried on for years—Tripod was a content company that just happened to use the Internet.
 (Recall that they also had a magazine and a book published.)
 Thanks to some clever people like Jeff Vander Clute and Nate Kurz, a few useful ‘Tools For Life’ such as the Resume Builder, were built.
 These applications were an interesting synthesis of ideas from the designer(s), editors and programmers.

 I would definitely say that Bo (Peabody) was in a position of watching what everyone came up with, rather than intentionally leading them there, saying as much in his recent book.
 The homepage builder was just one of these organic and surprising inventions.

 So what happened?
 How did the tipping point to shift focus occur?
 When did management decide to move forward and focus on personal publishing and online communities?
 DeWitt adds more color from an outside, post-acquisition perspective:

 The traffic generated by the home pages earned them an acquisition, not the editorial content.
 See the Geocities acquisition just a few months later for evidence.